 Our target youth population, boys and girls age 12-16, live in communities which face obstacles that compromise their economic, health, and personal security.
 Unemployment, pervasive teenage pregnancy, HIV/AIDS, and high crime rates resulting from poverty and corruption are some examples of these obstacles which are exacerbated by a lack of effective recreational and health education programs.
-Many young people lack critical thinking and problem solving skills.
+Many young people lack critical thinking skills and have little hope for there future.

 We are striving to reduce incidence of HIV transmission, teenage pregnancy, and delinquency.
-Additionally, youth are more aware of career options and opportunities for growth.
+We provide youth with basic life skills and workforce readiness education.
 This will create an empowering environment for all members of our community, most specifically the younger generation.
-WE HAVE DEVELOPED A SALABLE MODEL WHICH WE HOPE TO EXPAND ACROSS THE SOUTHWEST REGION AND DOUBLE OUR IMPACT IN 2014 - FROM 500 PARTICIPANTS TO IMACT 1,000 IN KUMBA, BUEA, MAMFE, AND SURROUNDING COMMUNITIES
+WE HAVE DEVELOPED A SCALABLE MODEL WHICH WE HOPE TO EXPAND ACROSS THE SOUTHWEST REGION AND DOUBLE OUR IMPACT IN 2014 - FROM 500 PARTICIPANTS TO IMACT 1,000 IN KUMBA and MAMFE.